Bernafon is a Swiss hearing health company that specializes in developing hearing instruments.

 DECS™ is the science and technology behind the Zerena product, but it needed to speak to the consumer, not the technicians.
 Pulled directly from the European Product Guide, we took a fresh look at what and how to easily communicate the concept of seamless and boundless performance.
 With Bern’s assistance, we massaged the copy to find a balance of articulation that wasn’t too high-level.

 A concern that we had during this process was that of the fine print as it related to Apple.
 As it turns out, Apple is quite strict – rightfully so – of how their products and copy are represented in any third party sales collateral.
 So we made certain to have a dialogue around this and follow the appropriate Guidelines for Apple trademarks and copyrights to avoid any possible repercussions.
 We also consulted on the legalities regarding the usage of other brands such as Dolby and Bluetooth.
 We had noticed that Dolby Audio was not followed by the ® in the supplied copy which is a requirement of any registered trademark.
-We brought this to Bern’s attention and following our discussion, they opted to change it all together to Dolby® Digital which they agreed was more appropriate for their product.
+We brought this to Bern’s attention and following our discussion, they opted to change it altogether to Dolby® Digital which they agreed was more appropriate for their product.

-Once all of the fine tuning was behind us and we completed our initial layout, we created a physical mockup to review in-person with the Client so that they would get a better sense of what the finished piece would look like regarding content flow, image reproduction, type scaling and folding.
+Once all of the fine-tuning was behind us and we completed our initial layout, we created a physical mockup to review in-person with the Client so that they would get a better sense of what the finished piece would look like regarding content flow, image reproduction, type scaling, and folding.
 Following the approval of the English version, we sent the file to Bern’s translator.

 While we awaited feedback, we laid out two alternate covers that were more appropriate for the markets within the other countries.
 The image for the Spanish version sales collateral was changed for cultural reasons, while the product name changed only for Canada.